AtleSkaanes/AGC-kart/README.md

 # AGC-kart
-A racing game happening in a school
+A racing game taking placein a school